lomacks/bittrex-order-refresh/README.md

 Node.js runtime in order to use it - instructions below.

-Installation
+Installation & Usage
 ---

 ### Windows
 * Download and install the Node.js Windows Installer package from https://nodejs.org/en/download/.
 The default settings are fine.
 * Download bittrex-order-refresh (this tool) from https://github.com/lomacks/bittrex-order-refresh/archive/master.zip and extract it somewhere.
 * Double-click the `setup_windows` script to install dependencies.
 * Generate a new API key on Bittrex and give it "read info" and "trade limit" permissions.
 * Open `config.json` in *Wordpad* (Notepad can't handle these files properly) and fill in your new API key and secret key in the `credentials` section.
 Save and exit.

-* Double-click the `run_windows` script to run it.
+You can now start the tool by double-clicking the `run_windows` script.
+Do that every few days to keep your orders up to date.

 ### Mac OSX
-*...coming soon...*
+* Download and install the Node.js Macintosh Installer package from https://nodejs.org/en/download/.
+The default settings are fine.
+* Download bittrex-order-refresh (this tool) from https://github.com/lomacks/bittrex-order-refresh/archive/master.zip and extract it somewhere.
+* Double-click the `setup_osx.command` script to install dependencies.
+* Generate a new API key on Bittrex and give it "read info" and "trade limit" permissions.
+* Open `config.json` in TextEdit (or another editor) and fill in your new API key and secret key in the `credentials` section.
+Save and exit.

+You can now start the tool by double-clicking the `run_osx` script.
+Do that every few days to keep your orders up to date.

 What does it do?
 ---